 Let me count native Texans from the past to the present:

 - 1st Generation: My great4 grandfather John Slocomb (also spelled Slocumb by others) and great4 grandmother Sarah Slocomb (nee.
 Shoat) are the first Texans.
-According to Texas State Archives and Land Grants, they moved to Austin/Bastrop area sometime in or before 1840 (census records indicate that John was born in Maryland and Sarah from Louisiana.
-I found no date of their arrival in Texas but do have census information that they lived in Travis County (“No Township Listed”) in 1840 and 1842.
-That would they mean moved to Texas while it was still the Republic!
+According to Texas State Archives and Land Grants, they moved to Austin/Bastrop area sometime in or before 1840 (census records indicate that John was born in Maryland and Sarah from Louisiana).
+That would they mean moved to Texas while it was the Republic.
+Yup, a nation unto itself!
 Woo-hoo!!!
 Talk about native Texans!!!

-- 2nd Generation: Sarah gave birth to my great3 grandmother, Elizabeth Slocumb Morin on May, 13, 1848, in Bastrop.
+- 2nd Generation: Sarah gave birth to my great3 grandmother, Elizabeth Slocomb Morin on May, 13, 1848, in Bastrop.
 Elizabeth married my great3 grandfather, A.C.
 Morin, a carpenter and respected citizen of Houston (who, at his death, lived at 1514 Washington St., but originally was from Philly).
 I believe the street Morin Place in downtown Houston – formerly Morin Road – is named after where A.C. lived/worked).

 - 3rd Generation: Elizabeth “Bettie” aka “Nannie” Morin Brown was born in 1869 in Houston.
 She is my great2 grandmother (who my mom knew, since she lived up to 1960).
 She married my great2 grandfather, George P. Brown, Sr., (originally of St. Louis but had moved to Houston where he met Bettie).